graphql-aspnet/graphql-aspnet.github.io/docs/controllers/field-paths.md

 }
 ```

-Internally, for each encountered path segment (e.g. `bakery`, `meats`), GraphQL generates a `intermediate graph type` to fulfill resolver requests for you and act as a pass through to your real code.
+Internally, for each encountered path segment (e.g. `bakery`, `meats`), GraphQL generates a virutal, intermediate graph type to fulfill resolver requests for you and acts as a pass through to your real code.
 It does this in concert with your real code and performs a lot of checks at start up to ensure that the combination of your real types as well as virutal types can be put together to form a functional graph.
 If a collision occurs the server will fail to start.

 :::info Intermediate Type Names
 You may notice some object types in your schema named as `Query_Bakery`, `Query_Deli` these are the virtual types generated at runtime to create a valid schema from your path segments.